temmyscope/old_altvel/readme.md

 ## Larafell How-To

--In order to make the larafell framework aware of other frameworks/libraries:

-	=>initialise the library/framework Object in the app\model\Extern.php;

-	=>Then call it globally.

 -By default, api endpoints are accessible from your_site_domain/api/

 -The HTML template builder library is used to ease off frontend development but does not eliminate the need for a frontend designer:

 	=> Together with the View helper, pagination becomes a stroll in the park:
 	 [
 	 	sample: view(view, <optional>send data array to page)->paginate(<int> per_page)